zukiapp/documentation/README.md

 ====
 Why do I need to use an addon instead of downloading the app using the Apple App Store or Google Play?

-* **Functionality.** The addon allows you to intercept every event on your JIRA instance and unblock a great functionality: Push Notifications.
+* **Functionality.** The addon allows you to intercept every event on your JIRA instance and unlock a powerful functionality: Push Notifications.
-* **30-day-trial period.** Using the Atlassian Marketplace you can test both, iOS and Android applications for free.
+* **30-day-trial period.** Using the addon you can test both, iOS and Android applications for free.
 * **Administration.** As a company you pay the service the same way as you pay your JIRA’s subscription.
 * **Support.** The Zuki development team will adapt Zuki in order to get it working on your organization without extra costs.